An estimated 11-foot shark has taken a pet dog off an Australian beach.

 The rescue dog named Molly was playing with her owners around 2:30 p.m. on February 26 in Kurnell.

-Her owner, Nigel and his wife rescued Molly from the pound and had taken her to the leash-free area of Bonna Point Reserve to play.
+Her owner, Nigel and his wife rescued Molly and had taken her to the leash-free area of Bonna Point Reserve to play.

 Around 3 p.m.
 Molly was fetching a stick in the water when she was taken by an estimated 11-foot (3.5m) shark.